alefore/weblog/zettelkasten.md

 ##### Graph Structure: Backlinks Distribution

-The following is a histogram (with no bucketing) of the number of links to each note (i.e., of backlinks):
+The following is the distribution of the number of links to each note (i.e., of backlinks):

 ![images/008.svg](images/008.svg)